MarcusRoming/Fileinfo_CRC32_SHA_Entropy_MASM/README.md

   --> TIP: Use the Tab-Key to complete long filenames!
 You can press it several times if needed.

 Info:
-  - Written in Assembler 32 Bit, MASM
+  - Written in Assembler 32 Bit, MASM, Marcus Roming.

 To do:
   - Info about packers, file headers etc.